 The transfer of cases at the duty interaction, initial inquires and CSI phase should not be delayed, as knowledge of the safety and needs of the child may be limited at this point and action may need to be taken promptly to safeguard or promote the child's wellbeing.

 A family may relocate to another district office area during the CSI.
-This could be for a range of reasons including to avoid child protection involvement, transience or a genuine attempt to relocate.
-In these situations, if the district has commenced the CSI it may be appropriate for the district to complete the assessment including whether any action needs to be taken to safeguard or promote the child's wellbeing.
+This could be for a range of reasons, from a genuine attempt to relocate, transience, or to avoid child protection involvement.
+In these situations, if the district has commenced the CSI it may be appropriate for the district to complete the investigation including decsions on whether actions need to be taken to safeguard or promote the child's wellbeing.

 Districts should consider completing the CSI in the following circumstances: